vitessio/website/content/en/docs/21.0/reference/features/connection-pools.md

  * Potentially uses `--db_app_user`, `--db_dba_user` and `--db_appdebug_user` i.e. defaults 'vt_app', 'vt_dba' and 'vt_appdebug'
  * Used in Online DDL to purge/evac/drop origin tables after Online DDL operations from them have been completed.

-## Other DB connections used without pools:
+## Other DB Connections Used Without pools:

 ### vttablet user flag: